13-year-old boy bitten by possible shark off Fire Island, authorities investigating

 Shortly before noon today, officials said, the girl was bitten while wading in the water at a beach known as Sailors Haven on Fire Island, a barrier beach off the south shore of Long Island.

-The girl's mother told ABC News that her daughter is "hanging in there - a little overwhelmed right now."
+The girl's mother, Barbara Pollina, told ABC News that her daughter Lola is "hanging in there - a little overwhelmed right now."

 Soon after that attack, the boy was bitten while boogie boarding in the waters off another Fire Island beach, known as Atlantique, officials said.
+The two beaches are several miles apart.

-Emergency medical workers removed a piece of shark tooth from the unidentified boy's leg, which suffered a puncture wound, according to officials with the Long Island town of Islip.
+Emergency medical workers removed a suspected shark tooth from the unidentified boy's leg, which suffered a puncture wound, according to officials with the Long Island town of Islip.
 The tooth is now being analyzed to determine the type of shark that attacked.

+"Both of these young kids, thank God, are okay," Islip Town Supervisor Angie Carpenter said at a press conference on Wednesday afternoon.

+Carpenter said that the boy was bitten after a wave knocked him off his boogie board.
+Lifeguard Bella Cohen took the boy to a tent and dressed his wound.
+That's when the puncture wounds were discovered, Carpenter said.

+The boy was transported by police boat to a local hospital, she said.

-Dueling responses from different officials left some confusion as to what had attacked the two young people.
+Dueling responses from different officials midday left some confusion as to what had attacked the two young people.

+Islip town officials initially confirmed that the boy's bite was indeed a shark attack, but later issued a statement saying that the 13-year-old was bit by "what may possibly have been a shark."

+"It has not been totally confirmed" that the boy was bitten by a shark, Carpenter said, but lifeguards and emergency medical personnel who treated the victim assumed it was a shark bite when they found the shark tooth in his leg.

-While Islip town officials confirmed that the boy's bite was indeed a shark attack, neither Suffolk County nor the National Parks Service -- which oversees some of Fire Island's beaches -- have yet confirmed that either of the bites came from sharks.
+Neither Suffolk County nor the National Parks Service -- which oversees some of Fire Island's beaches -- have yet confirmed that either of the bites came from sharks.
 County officials said that while the bite appeared to be from a shark, there had so far been no shark sighting.

 A National Parks Service official told ABC News that the designation of a shark attack must come from the New York State Department of Environmental Conservation.

+Lola's father, Philip Pollina, told the Long Island newspaper Newsday that he is "pretty certain it was a shark."

+"The way the cuts were, they were long and deep...," Pollina told the newspaper.
+"These were fairly large teeth.
+Thank God's she's OK.
+She may have couple of little scars on her leg, but she'll have a great story to tell."

-Beaches within the Town of Islip and all Fire Island National Seashore beaches are closed for the day in the wake of the attack.
+Beaches within the Town of Islip and all Fire Island National Seashore beaches are closed for at least the day in the wake of the attack.

 Further west and a few hours after the two attacks, bathers were evacuated from the waters off Robert Moses State Park and Jones Beach after a lifeguard spotted a shark.

-State police are sending a drone and a helicopter into the air to search the waters for sharks, according to state park officials.
+State police sent a drone into the air to search the waters for sharks, according to George Gorman, Long Island deputy regional director of the state Office of Parks, Recreation and Historic Preservation.

+Bathers were allowed to return to the water after the lifeguard sighting was confirmed to be a sandbar shark.
+Sandbar sharks are considered to be a relatively benign type of shark, which feed on fish, crabs and stingrays -- and are not known for attacking humans.

-The attacks come just days before the July 22 start of Discovery Channel's annual "Shark Week" programming, now in its 30th year.
+The attacks come just days before the July 22 start of Discovery Channel's annual "Shark Week" programming marathon, now in its 30th year.

 13-year-old boy bitten by possible shark off Fire Island, authorities investigating